-Ryan Chan is CEO and Founder at UpKeep Maintenance Management.
+Ryan Chan is CEO and Founder at UpKeep Technologies.
 He is a Chemical Engineer from UC Berkeley, was named one of Forbes 30 Under 30 for Manufacturing in 2018, and is part of the Official Forbes Technology Council.
 Ryan started UpKeep out of passion and frustration by the lack of mobility in today’s maintenance management software.
 UpKeep has now been deployed to over 10,000 businesses and is a leader in mobile-first maintenance management software.

 Where did the idea for UpKeep come from?